turingH/aera-v3-audit/cheat_list.md

 61. () The whitelist mapping is a simple boolean flag per address.
 Re-whitelisting sets `whitelist[vault][addr] = true` again, unlocking all vault units regardless of origin.
 See `TransferWhitelistHook.sol` lines 16-39.
 62. () The two `require` statements in `beforeTransfer` mirror each other.
 Each verifies the non-`transferAgent` address is whitelisted, so skipping one check never allows both parties to bypass validation.
 See `TransferWhitelistHook.sol` lines 49-55 and `MultiDepositorVault.sol` lines 108-125.
 63. () `MultiDepositorVault._update` always passes the vault's `provisioner` as `transferAgent`.
 The `from` whitelist check is skipped only when `from` equals this provisioner.
 If the provisioner calls `beforeTransfer` with any other `from` address, the call reverts unless that address is whitelisted.
 The recipient must still be whitelisted.
 See `MultiDepositorVault.sol` lines 108-115 and `TransferWhitelistHook.sol` lines 49-55.
 Unit tests at `BeforeTransferWhitelistHooks.t.sol` lines 72-98 confirm this behavior.
+64. () `AbstractTransferHook.beforeTransfer` only enforces
+    `isVaultUnitTransferable` when **both** `from` and `to` differ from the `transferAgent` and are non-zero.
+The interface explicitly documents the `transferAgent` as an address that is "always allowed to transfer the units" (see `IBeforeTransferHook.sol` lines 29-33).
+This means disabling transfers via `setIsVaultUnitsTransferable` does **not** restrict the provisioner.
+The provisioner can still move units between any addresses while transfers are disabled.
+Derived hooks like `TransferWhitelistHook` and
-64. () `AbstractTransferHook.beforeTransfer` only enforces `isVaultUnitTransferable` when neither participant is the `transferAgent` nor `address(0)`.
-Derived hooks like `TransferWhitelistHook` and `TransferBlacklistHook` override this to validate the non-`transferAgent` address even during mint or burn.
-See `AbstractTransferHook.sol` lines 24-33, `TransferWhitelistHook.sol` lines 49-54, and `TransferBlacklistHook.sol` lines 41-43.
+    `TransferBlacklistHook` override `beforeTransfer` to validate the
+    non‑`transferAgent` address even during mint or burn.
+See `AbstractTransferHook.sol` lines 24-33, `TransferWhitelistHook.sol` lines
+    49-54, and `TransferBlacklistHook.sol` lines 41-43. `MultiDepositorVault._update`
+    passes the vault's provisioner as this `transferAgent` for every transfer (see `MultiDepositorVault.sol` lines 108-115).

 ### Bridge Transfer Restrictions
 65. () `MultiDepositorVault._update` calls `hook.beforeTransfer(from, to, provisioner)` for every mint, burn, or transfer, ensuring hooks run for bridge operations.
 See `MultiDepositorVault.sol` lines 108-125.